codeface-io/SwiftObserver/README.md

     - Combined observation has no special syntax and imposes no additional cognitive load.

         > Note: Other reactive libraries dump at least `merge`, `zip` and `combineLatest` on your brain.
-Assuming that `latestUpdate` really provides the latest update (which is true for `Var` and `Messenger` sources and depends on your implementation for custom observable sources), the provided combined observation is equivalent to `latestUpdate`, which is by far the most used combine function in practice.
+Since `latestUpdate` generally provides the latest update, the provided combined observation is equivalent to `combineLatest`, which is by far the most used combine function in practice.
         >
         > You could implement `merge` and `zip` through a custom observable.
 However, SwiftObserver's universal observation covers almost all practical needs for combined observation.
 This gets even amplified by the fact that the pull model, as manifested in `latestUpdate`, reduces the need to combine observations at all, since the interesting data can always be pulled from the observables.
         >